-OCD Caused By Maladaptive Coping Skills, study finds
+OCD Caused By Maladaptive Coping Skills

 Obsessive-compulsive disorder (OCD) can severely reduce the quality of life.
 It’s long been thought that OCD was caused by a biological, chemical, or genetic problem, which rendered sufferers to a life of struggle.
 We’ve disagreed with this theory because we’ve helped sufferers overcome OCD by identifying and addressing the unhealthy behaviors that cause OCD.

-Fortunately, research is catching up to the latest trends in anxiety disorder treatment.
+Thankfully, research is catching up to the latest trends in anxiety disorder treatment.
 The research below demonstrates OCD is caused by maladaptive coping strategies (unhealthy behavior) rather than anything biological, chemical, or genetic.
 This means that no one has to suffer with OCD needlessly.
 Through learning and applying healthy coping strategies, sufferers can return to a life free of OCD and problematic anxiety.

 Which skills will help patients with obsessive-compulsive disorder?

 New research shows sufferers of obsessive-compulsive disorder lack adaptive coping skills

 Obsessive-compulsive disorder (OCD) is a complex psychological condition, and those who suffer from it experience severe reduction in their quality of life.
 A new study in Springer's journal Cognitive Therapy and Research now shows that OCD sufferers need to adopt adaptive coping skills rather than the maladaptive strategies often used such as repetitive, compulsive actions or creating emotional distance from a situation, in order to effectively manage their condition.
 The research was led by Steffen Moritz of the University Hospital Hamburg in Germany.